Skip to navigation Skip to content

 How does PPMS differ from the other disease courses?

-Although there is a lot of variability among people with PPMS, we know that as a group, they differ in several ways from people with relapsing forms of MS:
+Although there is a lot of variability among people with PPMS, as a group they differ in several ways from people with relapsing forms of MS.

-• The average age of onset is approximately 10 years later in PPMS than in relapsing MS.
+• The average age of onset is approximately 10 years older in PPMS than in relapsing MS.

 • People with PPMS tend to experience more problems with walking and more difficulty remaining in the workforce.